Betony at the Community Woodland (photo: Sue Ashton)

 They get their name from the French dent de lion as the leaves were thought to resemble a lion’s tooth.
 All their parts are edible – the leaves are like spinach!
 The seeds spread by means of their tiny parachutes to any rough soil.

-Lesser Celandine (Ranunculus ficaria
+Lesser Celandine (Ficaria verna

 Although only mildly toxic to humans, the Celandine is sufficiently toxic to grazing livestock that in the US it is listed as a ‘noxious weed’ and must be got rid of!